uamv/glance-that/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 2.8 =
+* Glance That now utilizes ajax for easier editing of glances.
+There is also support for a few additional statuses and some minor style enhancements.

 = 2.7 =
 * Supports Formidable Forms.
 Note that v3.0 may remove support for custom icon selection.